kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~ - used to delete all files in current working directory that end with the character ~ mkdir -p welcome/to/school - used to create the directories welcome, to , and school ls -amvp - exlain later
-0 string SCHOOL school data
+0 string SCHOOL School data
-!:mime school - explain later
+!:mime School - explain later